UtrechtRiversEstuaries/course_GEO4-4436/course/practicals/chapter_2.md

 Answer the following questions:

-1. Is a for loop or an if loop more appropriate in this situation?
+1. Is a for loop or an if statement more appropriate in this situation?
 Why?

-2. Can you think of an example where an if loop is appropriate but a for loop is not?
+2. Can you think of an example where an if statement is appropriate but a for loop is not?

-3. Can you think of an example where you need to combine an if and for loop?
+3. Can you think of an example where you need to combine an if statement and for loop?

 	_Answer open questions as remarks in separate lines starting with: '#'_.